It’s a term we’ve all heard before, but how many of us really know what inflation means and how it affects our money?

 How might inflation affect my mortgage or loans?

-If you already have a mortgage or a loan and are on a fixed rate, then it’s unlikely you will be affected by inflation, but when the time comes to remortgage if inflation rates haven’t gone down, you may struggle to find an attractive interest rate.
+If you already have a mortgage or a loan and are on a fixed rate, then it’s unlikely you will be affected by inflation, but when the time comes to remortgage if inflation remains low and the base rate has reduced, you should have a wider choice of competitive mortgage deals to choose from.

 Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.